fjl/lpd8/README.txt

     https://github.com/boomlinde/lpd8

-I decided to reimplement because the Python tool only works on Linux.
+I decided to reimplement in Go because the Python tool only works on Linux.

 == Building & Running ==========================================================